King Curtis Iaukea: Wrestling

 In Australia, King Curtis was a part of the face tag team known as the People's Army with Mark Lewin and Spiros Arion.

 His first sojourns to Australia were in the 1964–1965 season, where he was a Heel.
 He was teamed with Skull Murphy.
 King Curtis initially wrestled as Curtis Iaukea in his first run in Australia.
 The King Curtis tag was the one that stuck as he feuded against Mark Lewin.
-After becoming a fan favorite in the seventies, King Curtis feuded against Tiger Jeet Singh and the Tojo brothers from Japan.
+After becoming a fan favorite in the seventies, King Curtis feuded against Tiger Jeet Singh and The Tojo Brothers (Hiro 'The Great' Tojo and Hito Tojo) from Japan.
 King Curtis was also a member of an alliance known as "The People's Army."

 Management

-After retiring in the mid-1980s, he turned to managing.
+After retiring in 1980, he turned to managing.
 In ICW, known as King Curtis, he managed Kevin Sullivan and Mark Lewin, taking on the gimmick of a crazed cult leader.
 His faction feuded with Joe Savoldi and Austin Idol.
 In the 80's, he also appeared with Sullivan in Championship Wrestling from Florida as "The Chairman of the Board".

-Curtis Iaukea re-appeared briefly in the WWF promotion as The Wizard, a manager and mouthpiece for Kamala.
+Curtis Iaukea re-appeared briefly in the WWF promotion in 1986 as The Wizard, a manager and mouthpiece for Kamala.
 The Wizard claimed to be in communion with the spirit of the late original Grand Wizard.
 He later teamed Kamala with Sika before selling the pair to Mr Fuji.
+Then, Iaukea left the WWF in 1987.